-.cedures ..ION, SECTION 5 - Minor Crop VCU Procedures
+B.1.1 See GENERAL INFORMATION, SECTION 5 - Minor Crop VCU Procedures Introduction.

-.cation of VCU Seed ..landling Operator must forward 200 g of untreated sample of the seed every variety in the trial, for authentication by the DUS test centre by the dat by APHA.
-The Trials Organiser will notify the minimum quantity equired to Seed. g Operators annually.
-B.2.1 The Seed Handling Operator must forward 200 g of untreated sample of the seed submitted of every variety in the trial, for authentication by the DUS test centre by the date specified by APHA.
-The Trials Organiser will notify the minimum quantity for the date Handling Operators annually.
+B.2 Authentication of VCU seed

+B.2.1 The Seed Handling Operator must forward 50 g of untreated sample of the seed submitted of every variety in the trial, for authentication by the DUS test centre by the date specified by APHA.
+The Trials Organiser will notify the minimum quantity required to Seed Handling Operators annually.

-Section C - Growing Trial Procedures
+Section C - Growing trial procedures

-C.1.
-Responsibilities
+C.1 Responsibilities

-stprocedure C.1.1 The Growing Trial Operators are responsible for conducting the trials according to these procedures.
+C.1.1 The Growing Trial Operators are responsible for conducting the trials according to these procedures.

-C.2.
-Site Suitability
+C.2 Site suitability

-- C.2.1 The Growing Trial Operator will be responsible for providing a suitable meets the following criteria: - C.2.2 Previous cropping should follow best local practice i.e. no kale grown in the previous two years. - C.2.3 Soil type should be typical of those on which kale are grown locally.
+- C.2.1 The Growing Trial Operator will be responsible for providing a suitable site, which meets the following criteria: - C.2.2 Previous cropping should follow best local practice i.e. no brassicas grown in the previous two years. - C.2.3 Soil type should be typical of those on which kale are grown locally.
 Soil fertility and texture should be uniform across the site.
-The soil should be sufficiently uniform to avoid variation in the growth of the trial. - C.2.4 The trial should be sited away from trees, hedges, headlands and other features, which are likely to cause uneven growth or encourage damage from wild fauna. - C.2.5 The trial area should be cultivated in be direction of ploughing and drilled across the direction of ploughing and cultivation such that each plot receives similar treatments.
+The soil should be sufficiently uniform to avoid variation in the growth of the trial. - C.2.4 The trial should be sited away from trees, hedges, headlands and other features, which are likely to cause uneven growth or encourage damage from wild fauna. - C.2.5 The trial area should be cultivated in the direction of ploughing and drilled across the direction of ploughing and cultivation such that each plot receives similar treatments.
 Cultivations should follow best local practice. - C.2.6 The frequency, direction and approximate date of all cultivations carried out since the last crop should be recorded in the site details record sheet.

-C.3.
-Sowing the
+C.3 Sowing the trial

-C.3.1 Plot Size
+C.3.1 Plot size

-C.3.1.1 Plot stould be drilled to a greater length than required and then trimmed back to appropriate length.
-The outside rows of the plot should be discard and the plot size should be sown a minimum target harvest plot after trimming, of 10 m2.
-There will be three enicates sown.
+C.3.1.1 Plot should be drilled to a greater length than required and then trimmed back to appropriate length.
+The outside rows of the plot should be discard and the plot size should be sown to allow a minimum target harvest plot after trimming, of 10 m2.
+There will be three replicates sown.